 Every £10 could provide a week’s emergency food supplies for a displaced family in Syria who have no other means of support.

-But what do I give as a Secret Santa gift?
+But what do I give my loved one?

-If you give £4 (or more) then we’ll send you a link to a downloadable certificate that you can print off and give as a Secret Santa gift.
-This states that you chose to buy a meaningful gift instead of a lame present that would most likely get thrown out by the end of Boxing Day!
+If you send a Christmas gift we’ll send you a link to a downloadable certificate that you can print off and give as a present to your loved one.
+This certificate explains that you chose to send a gift to a young persecuted Christian on their behalf.
+Simples!

-Get your alternative gift now by filling out the form…
+Send your Christmas gift by filling out the form now…

 As well as raising prayers and awareness, Open Doors provides practical and physical support, training and help to people who are at risk simply for following Jesus.